Richard Theodore Greener

 Richard Theodore Greener (1844–1922) was a pioneering African-American scholar, excelling in elocution, philosophy, law and classics in the Reconstruction era.
+In 1870, he became the first black undergraduate at Harvard University to receive a bachelor's degree.

+The previous year, Harvard Law School, Harvard Medical School, and the Harvard School of Dental Medicine awarded degrees to their first black graduates in 1869.
-He broke ground as Harvard College's first Black graduate in 1870.
-Within three years, he had also graduated from law school at the University of South Carolina, only to also be hired as its first Black professor, after briefly serving as associate editor for the New National Era, a newspaper owned and edited by Frederick Douglass.

-In 1875, Greener became the first African American elected to the American Philological Association, the primary academic society for classical studies in North America.
+After graduating with honors from Harvard, Greener worked as a high school teacher and principal.
+In 1873, he was recruited by the University of South Carolina (USC) to become the school's first black professor.
+While on the USC faculty, he enrolled in and graduated from USC's Law School.
+He also served as associate editor for the New National Era, a newspaper owned and edited by Frederick Douglass.
+In 1875, Greener became the first black elected to the American Philological Association, the primary academic society for classical studies in North America.
 In 1876, he was admitted to practice in the Supreme Court of South Carolina, and the following year he was also admitted to the Bar of the District of Columbia.
 He went on to serve as dean of the Howard University School of Law.

-In 1898, he became America's first Black diplomat to a white country, serving in Vladivostok, Russia.
-He went on to serve as an American representative during the Russo-Japanese War, but left the diplomatic service in 1905.
+In 1898, he became America's first black diplomat to a white country, serving in Vladivostok, Russia.
 In 1902, the Chinese government honored him for his service to the Boxer War, and his assistance to Shansi famine sufferers.
-Liberia's Monrovia College awarded him an honorary Doctorate of Law in 1882, as did Howard University in 1907.
-Phillips Academy and the University of South Carolina both grant annual scholarships in Greener's name.
-Phillips Academy also named a central quadrangle after Greener in 2018, the same year the University of South Carolina honored him with a statue.
+He served as an American representative during the Russo-Japanese War, but left the diplomatic service in 1905.